• >

 Do I pay tax on share dealing?

 Yes.
-Your profits are subject to CGT (Capital Gains Tax) as well as a 0.5% Stamp Duty charge.
+Your profits are subject to CGT (Capital Gains Tax) and you pay a 0.5% Stamp Duty charge when you buy shares.
 Find out more about investment tax here.

 What's the best share dealing account in the UK?